MicrosoftDocs/dynamics365smb-docs/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # dynamics365smb-docs
 Welcome to the repository for user assistance content for Dynamics 365 Business Central!
 This product is aimed at small and midsized businesses.
-This repo enables you to take the Business Central help and customize it to suit your application.
+This repo enables you to take the Business Central Help and customize it to suit your application.
 It also provides a way for you to actively contribute to the current Business Central content.

 The content is available as markdown files (.md), where each file represents an article in the help.
 You can edit these markdown files, and then convert them to HTML files for application.

 There are different repos in GitHub for the source content and each of the languages that Microsoft translates to.
 The *dynamics365smb-docs* repo contains the content in English (US).
-If you want access to the content in other languages, navigate to the relevant repo - the names follow this pattern: `dynamics365smb-docs.<language>-<country>`, such as [dynamics365smb-docs.da-DK](https://github.com/MicrosoftDocs/dynamics365smb-docs.da-DK) for the Danish version.
+If you want access to the content in other languages, navigate to the relevant repo - the names follow this pattern: `dynamics365smb-docs-pr.<language>-<country>`, such as [dynamics365smb-docs-pr.da-DK](https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.da-DK) for the Danish version.

 **NOTE**: Microsoft accepts pull requests to the *dynamics365smb-docs* repo only, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.

 ======================================
-If you have any questions, please contact the Dynamics NAV User Assistance (UA) team at nav-olh@microsoft.com.
+For guidance about extending and customizing the Microsoft-provided content for Business Central, see [Configuring the Help Experience for Dynamics 365 Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/deployment/configure-help).
+If you have any questions, you can contact the Dynamics SMB Content Experience (UA) team at nav-olh@microsoft.com.

 ## Getting Started